authelia/authelia/docs/configuration/authentication/file.md

 ## Password hash algorithm

-The default hash algorithm is salted Argon2id version 19.
+The default hash algorithm Argon2id version 19 with a salt.
 Argon2id is currently considered the best hashing algorithm, and in 2015 won the [Password Hashing Competition](https://en.wikipedia.org/wiki/Password_Hashing_Competition).
 It benefits from customizable parameters allowing the cost of computing a hash to scale into the future which makes it harder to brute-force.
 Argon2id was implemented due to community feedback as you can see in this closed [issue](https://github.com/authelia/authelia/issues/577).

-Additionally SHA512 is supported for backwards compatibility and user choice.
-While it's a reasonable hash function given high enough iterations, as hardware gets better it has a higher chance of being brute-forced.
+For backwards compatibility and user choice support for the SHA512 algorithm is available.
+While it's a reasonable hashing function given high enough iterations, as hardware gets better it has a higher chance of being brute-forced.

 Hashes are identifiable as argon2id or SHA512 by their prefix of either `$argon2id$` and `$6$` respectively,  as described in this [wiki page](https://en.wikipedia.org/wiki/Crypt_(C)).

+**Important Note:** When using argon2id Authelia will appear to remain using the memory allocated to creating the hash.
+This is due to how [Go](https://golang.org/) allocates memory to the heap when generating an argon2id hash.
+Go periodically garbage collects the heap, however this does not explicitly free the memory on the OS side.
+When the OS is under pressure it will automatically reclaim that memory.
+As such the amount of memory used by Authelia is just visually wrong.
+If this is not desirable you can always revert to the less secure SHA512 or lower the memory parameter.

 ### Password hash algorithm tuning

-All algorithm tuning is supported for Argon2id.
+All algorithm tuning for Argon2id is supported.
 The only configuration variables that affect SHA512 are iterations and salt length.
-The configuration variables are unique to the file authentication provider, thus they all exist in a key under the file authentication configuration key called `password_hashing`.
+The configuration variables are unique to the file authentication provider, thus they all exist in a key under the file authentication configuration key called `password`.
 We have set what are considered as sane and recommended defaults to cater for a reasonable system, if you're unsure about which settings to tune, please see the parameters below, or for a more in depth understanding see the referenced documentation in [Argon2 links](./file.md#argon2-links).